JulianvonGebhardi/hugo-quickstart/content/_index.md

 button: "docs"
 ---

 Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+The design and functionality is intentionally minimal and slick.